robinmarechal/poc-svelte-neo4j-graphql/questions.md

 ### Athlete stats

-#### Athlete WITH the most number or participations to distinct games
+#### Athlete with the most number or participations to distinct games

 ```cypher
 MATCH (ath:Athlete)-[:HAS_PARTICIPATION]->(part:Participation)-[:PARTICIPATION]->(ge:GameEvent)-[:OF_EVENT]->(ev:Event)-[:OF_SPORT]->(sp:Sport)